 The refreshed Primary 5 & 6 Growing Years (GY) package, “Curious Minds (2nd Edition)”, aims to meet students’ developmental needs, give emphasis to the teaching of skills and values, and focus on helping students navigate changes, build healthy relationships, especially online relationships, and exercise safety.

-At Chongzheng Primary School, the following lessons from the Growing Years Programme will be taught in 2020:
+The lessons from the Growing Years Programme that will be taught in Chongzheng Primary School in 2021 can be found here.

 Information for Parents